com-480-data-visualization/project-2023-ak_team/Milestone2.md

 The lines connecting the central graph nodes signify collaborations, and when clicked, they reveal detailed information about the movies they've worked on together, along with their posters.
 ![image_actor_to_actor_movie)](https://user-images.githubusercontent.com/61150130/233065691-c20f466b-2144-43fb-b3ab-9ee297abefe4.png)

+# Tools and Lecture
+Creating a graph that links actors and directors:

+Tools: D3.js, D3.forceSimulation (for creating a force-directed graph)
+Lectures: D3.js, Graphs
+Displaying movie posters and data when a link is clicked:

+Tools: D3.js (for handling click events and updating the visualization), HTML/CSS (for designing the layout)
+Lectures: Interaction in D3.js, D3.js
+Filtering by genre:

+Tools: D3.js (for updating the visualization based on the selected genre), HTML/CSS (for designing buttons)
+Lectures: Interaction in D3.js, D3.js, Tabular Data Time cursor for filtering movies by date:

+Tools: D3.js (for creating a time slider and updating the visualization based on the selected date), HTML/CSS (for designing the time slider)
+Lectures: Interaction in D3.js, D3.js, Tabular Data Adding a search bar for actors and directors:

+Tools: D3.js (for filtering the graph based on user input), HTML/CSS (for designing the search bar)
+Lectures: Interaction in D3.js, D3.js
+Visual design and aesthetics:

+Tools: D3.js (for selecting colors and creating visual encodings), HTML/CSS (for designing the overall layout)
+Lectures: Perception Colors, Maps, Text Viz Storytelling with your visualization:

+Tools: D3.js (for creating interactive elements that guide users through the story)
+Lectures: Storytelling